Tensor Completion with Nearly Linear Samples Given Weak Side Information: Algorithm

 where we use a simple threshold kernel with parameter $\eta = \Theta\left(\max(n^{-\kappa/2}, n^{-2(\kappa+1)/(t+2)})\right)$.

-A naive upper bound on the computational complexity of the algorithm is $t(\Omega + n |\tilde{\Omega}| + n^2 |\Omega) + n^t |\Omega|$, where the terms are from constructing the matrix $M_{yz}^{obs}$, for constructing the BFS trees associated to $\cG$, computing pairwise distances, and calculating the nearest neighbor estimator.
-One could also improve the computational complexity of the algorithm by choosing only to compute pairwise distances between a subset of vertex pairs, and clustering the vertices.
+Let $m = |\Omega|$ denote the number of observations in the tensor, and let $m' = \max_{y,z} |\tilde{\Omega}_{yz}|$ denote the maximum number of observations in the matrices that are constructed from averaging out $t-2$ modes of the tensor, where the maximium is taken over $y,z$.
+A naive upper bound on the computational complexity of the algorithm is $t(m + n m' + n m') + n^t m$, where the terms are from constructing the matrix $M_{yz}^{obs}$, for constructing the BFS trees associated to $\cG$, computing pairwise distances, and calculating the nearest neighbor estimator.
+One could improve the computational complexity of the algorithm by choosing only to compute pairwise distances between a subset of vertex pairs, and clustering the vertices.
 For an appropriate choice of number of clusters, this would achieve the same theoretical guarantees while having significantly reduced computation.